blockonomics/virtuemart-plugin/README.md

 # Joomla Bitcoin Payments - Blockonomics #
-Accept bitcoin payments on your Joomla website, Bitcoin payments go directly to your wallet.
+Accept bitcoin payments on your Joomla website.

 ## Description ##
 - Accept bitcoin payments on your VirtueMart store with ease